ArtisticPhoenix/Debug/README.md

  - Ajustable visibillity, print public/protected/private properties, constants etc.
  - Ajustable depth limits, limit how deep the debugger looks in nested data
  - Circular refrence safe (eg. an object refrences itself)
- - Auto back tracing, prints the file an line where the debuging function was called
+ - Auto back tracing, prints the file and line where the debuging function was called from
  - Debug/exit
  - Debug/output buffering
  - Stack tracing
+ - can be called from included functions
- - overall better formating
+ - overall better formating, simular to `var_dump`

 ### Class refrence ###
 ```php